aotarola/otarola.me/content/functions-in-my-types.md

 ## Presenting the problem

 The following code is part of an application I'm building just for fun.
-While implementing `krisajenkins/remotedata` library, I had to copy/paste a sample code from [the docs][example], which I would have never come up with it myself:
+While using `krisajenkins/remotedata` library, I had to copy/paste a sample code from [the docs][example], because I would have never come up with it myself:

 [example]: https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/RemoteData